Ibrahim-Ulas/github-discussion-tracker/README.md

 A tracker to pull discussions from a designated repository, mark the unanswered ones and notify the user.

 I wrote this for personal use and my boot.dev personal project course.
-I am currently working in an customer support department of a company where we get our bug reports from customers through Github discussions.

 ## Features